CHOP-CGTInformatics/ggswim/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

 Next we’ll add on events of interest: end of study updates, and infusions.
-These we’ll refer to as “markers”:
+We’ll refer to these as “markers”:

 ``` r
 p <- p +